Goon254/Event-Hive/IMAGE_HANDLING_SYSTEM.md

 To migrate from the old image handling system to the enhanced system:

-1. Replace `imageUploadService` with `enhancedImageService`
+1. Use `enhancedImageService` for all image operations
-2. Replace direct Firebase Storage operations with the `useImageUpload` hook
+2. Use the `useImageUpload` hook for component integration
 3. Update path structures to match the new standardized paths
 4. Add error handling and progress tracking